armis-security/DataHack2019/README.md

 * Other than "network_id", "device_id" and "type", all fields are optional, and can be null.

-### Example
+### Device Dataset - Example:
-In the snippet below there are 4 devices: 3 apple watches and one ipad.
+In the snippet below there are 4 devices: 3 apple watches and 1 ipad.
 They are all from network 0.

 ![Devices](/resources/devices.png?raw=true "Devices")

-## Sessions Dataset In Depth:
+## Sessions Dataset In Depth

-### Fields
+### Fields:
 | Field | Description |
 | ------------- |-------------|
 | network_id | A numeric network identifier; the data contains sessions from 4 independent networks (0, 1, 2, 3) |